danielyxie/bitburner/doc/source/netscript/hacknetnodeapi/getTrainingMult.rst

-getTrainingMul() Netscript Function
+getTrainingMult() Netscript Function
 ===================================

-.. js:function:: getTrainingMul()
+.. js:function:: getTrainingMult()

     :RAM cost: 0 GB
     :returns: The multiplier to training that hash upgrades provide to the player.